hankbrown222/My-Discord-Bot-/README.md

 # My-Discord-Bot-
-A discord bot, ?commands to see all commands
+A discord bot, -commandz to see all commands

-commands fils, in command branch